cvanstey/Food_Access_NJ/README.md

 ### The Pipeline

 The pipeline runs in ten stages.
 Stage 4 (modeling) is by far the longest, typically taking up to 6 minutes.
-It fits three separate models — including 20 individual health-outcome regressors — and validates them thoroughly: a leave-one-county-out cross-validation that trains a fresh Random Forest once per NJ county (21 fits total), a 2,000-resample bootstrap for confidence intervals, and permutation importance with 20 repeats per feature.
+It compares Logistic Regression, Random Forest, and Gradient Boosting classifiers for consensus desert-status prediction (Gradient Boosting is selected on cross-validated AUC), fits 20 individual Random Forest health-outcome regressors plus companion OLS models, and validates thoroughly: a leave-one-county-out spatial cross-validation (14 county-level fits — 7 of NJ's 21 counties are skipped for having zero desert cases), a 2,000-resample bootstrap for confidence intervals, and permutation importance with 20 repeats per feature.
 If a run appears to hang here, it's very likely still working — this stage does more computation than the rest of the pipeline combined.

 Note that stage output does not stream live when run through the orchestrator — each stage runs as a subprocess with `stdout` redirected straight to its log file in `pipeline_logs/`, so the notebook/terminal will show nothing between stage headers no matter how long a stage takes.
 To check that a long-running stage (especially stage 4) is still progressing, tail the current log file in a separate cell/terminal: